ome/omero-documentation/omero/sysadmins/python3-migration.rst

 from the community would be very welcome!
 Obvious next candidates are CentOS 8 and Ubuntu 20.04.

-Debian 9 is still on Python 3.5 and Debian 10 has moved to Ice 3.7 so neither is supported at the moment.
-We have nonetheless an installation guide for Debian 9 but not yet for Debian 10.
+Debian 9 is still on Python 3.5 and Debian 10 has moved to Ice 3.7.
+We have nonetheless an installation guide for Debian 9 with Python 3.5 and Ice 3.6 but an installation guide for Debian 10 with Python 3.6 and Ice 3.6.

 Other prerequisites
 -------------------